submachinegunnn/ak9mee.github.io/README.md

 ### Info you might want to know after deploying

-You might want to fork some repos i have for the site to work such as,
+You might want to fork these 2 repos i have for the site to work, such as,

-<a target="_blank" href="https://github.com/submachinegunnn/HTML-Minecraft"> (for the design)
+<a target="_blank" href="https://github.com/submachinegunnn/HTML-Minecraft"> (Main Menu Design)
+<a target="_blank" href="https://github.com/submachinegunnn/educationalaudios"> (Music Player)